It’s your job to fill your company’s pipeline with innovative product ideas.

 A good idea satisfies your business objectives.

-A good idea is desirable to your customer, feasible of being produced, and viable to your business.
+A good idea is desirable to your customer, feasible to produce, and viable for your business.

 We won’t know the quality of an idea until we evaluate how it meets these criteria.
 But today’s post is about coming up with ideas, not evaluating them.
 We’ll dive into idea evaluation another time.

 So, you’re eager to come up with better ideas.
-Let’s explore five methods you can put into motion today:
+Let’s explore five methods you can act on today:

 1. Experience the problem